osa-ora/angular-demo/README.md

 oc new-project dev

-//create shipwright build for our application in the 'dev' project shp build create angular-buildah --strategy-name="buildah" --source-url="https://github.com/osa-ora/angular-demo" --output-image="image-registry.openshift-image-registry.svc:5000/dev/angular-app"
+//create shipwright build for our application in the 'dev' project
+//our project code is in the root of the Git repo, otherwise we could have used '--source-context-dir="docker-build"' flag to specify the context folder of our application. shp build create angular-buildah --strategy-name="buildah" --source-url="https://github.com/osa-ora/angular-demo" --output-image="image-registry.openshift-image-registry.svc:5000/dev/angular-app"

 //start the build and follow the output